 Heatwave broke up in the late 80s as their popularity waned.
 Johnny Wilder used his experience as a spiritual awakening and became a noted producer of a cappella gospel in the 90s.
 He released two gospel albums, My Goal and One More Day, and produced a number of gospel albums for other acts.
 Sadly, he died on May 13, 2006 at his home near Dayton.

-Keith Wilder re-formed Heatwave with some old and some new members in the early 90s, and the group has toured regularly, also recording a 1997 disc, Live and the Greek Theater, a mostly live rehashing of their hits but which also included a couple decent new studio tracks.
-Heatwave, in various compositions (but always with Keith Wilder up front), continues to appear, summer after summer, in multi-act disco shows with such artists as the Village People, Gloria Gaynor and KC and the Sunshine band.
-They are still a welcome sound to hear as we enter 2012.
+Keith Wilder re-formed Heatwave with some old and some new members in the early 90s, and the group toured regularly, also recording a 1997 disc, Live and the Greek Theater, a mostly live rehashing of their hits but which also included a couple decent new studio tracks.
+Heatwave, in various compositions (but always with Keith Wilder up front), continued to appear, summer after summer, in multi-act disco shows with such artists as the Village People, Gloria Gaynor and KC and the Sunshine band until Keith Wilder's death in 2017.

 By Chris Rizik